basp/pixie/README.md

 the awesome [The Ray Tracer Challenge](https://pragprog.com/book/jbtracer/the-ray-tracer-challenge) book.

 Pixie is designed to be used from the API level.
 That means there is no scene description language support for now.
-Although Pixie isn't designed for speed for speed first, it certainly is not a slouch.
+Although Pixie isn't designed for speed for speed first, it is not a slouch.
 It will hapilly put all your cores to full use.

 ## reference image
 The image below is the reference image from the cover of the book which